 Celebrating 50 Years of Black Excellence

 On December 3, 2021, Northeastern Law’s Black Law Students Association (BLSA) Kemet Chapter celebrated the 50th anniversary of BLSA at the School of Law with a reception featuring commemorative speeches, hors d’oeuvres and cocktails.

 What Solidarity Looks Like

-On Wednesday, June 10, from Noon to 1:30 pm, the School of Law held a virtual community gathering entitled “What Solidarity Looks Like.”
+On Wednesday, June 10, 2020, the School of Law held a virtual community gathering entitled “What Solidarity Looks Like.”
 The agenda for the event was created by BLSA and supported by other affinity groups and the SBA, who stand with BLSA in solidarity.
 This event was an educational community gathering focused on supporting Black students.
 Professors Jonathan Kahn and Patricia Williams discussed topics related to White privilege, anti-Blackness, anti-racism and effective allyship.